Chapter 12Testing, evaluation, and trace discipline

 Testing the probabilistic governance components

 A subtlety the bootstrap surfaces is that the risk scorer itself is often a model, and a model-based governance component is not covered by the Layer 1/2 testing that asserts on the deterministic envelope.
-The scorer’s routing is deterministic, the rule that acts on its score is fixed, but the quality of the score is a property of the scorer, and it drifts with the scorer’s own model version.
+The scorer’s routing is deterministic; the rule that acts on its score is fixed, but the quality of the score is a property of the scorer, and it drifts with the scorer’s own model version.
 The testing discipline for a model-based evaluator is therefore distinct from testing the envelope: track scorer calibration as a metric over time (the agreement between the scorer’s flagging and human annotation on the rotating sample), assert monotonicity where the scorer claims it (a larger refund scores higher than a smaller one), and test for drift by re-running the seeded red-team set against every scorer model upgrade before promotion.
 Where multiple model-based evaluators run in concert, the agreement between them is itself the signal, developed below under quality testing.

 Trace discipline